By Tatyana Parham

 For example, retaining seasoned employees that have been thoroughly trained and invested in will be more lucrative to business recovery post-pandemic, than hiring and retraining a completely new staff.
 Further, even letting go of a small percentage of your team may lead to decreased levels in engagement, performance, and job satisfaction for remaining team members.
 Business owners that use the pandemic as an opportunity to illustrate empathy and seek alternative money-saving options will come out stronger after the economy fully recovers.

-Here are some cost-cutting strategies to consider in order to avoid layoffs throughout the pandemic:
+Here are some cost-cutting strategies for small businesses to consider in order to avoid layoffs throughout the pandemic:

 Reduce work hours